ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 ### Integration with Other Systems

 You should strive to avoid having other systems depend on this system.
-By that I mean that rather than describing your plugins in the marker file you place in the resource index, have the existence of that marker file imply the existence of another file in the share folder for your package.
+That is to say, rather than describing your plugins in the marker file you place in the resource index, have the existence of that marker file imply the existence of another file in the share folder for your package.
 To make that concrete you could do this:

 ```